security-companion/nmapAutomator/README.md

 - [ ] Recon Scan

 ### Output
-nmapAutomator saves the output of each type of scan is saved into a separate file, under the output directory.
+nmapAutomatorNG saves the output of each type of scan is saved into a separate file, under the output directory.
-The entire script output is also saved, which you can view with `less -r outputDir/nmapAutomator_host_type.txt`, or you can simply `cat` it.
+The entire script output is also saved, which you can view with `less -r outputDir/nmapAutomatorNG_host_type.txt`, or you can simply `cat` it.

 -----